 ‘Terrorists’ and truncheons

 On 30 April a railway bridge near Huntly was dynamited, presumably by striking coal miners.
-No one was hurt when a train crossed the weakened structure, but coal supplies were severely disrupted.
-Prime Minister Holland denounced this sabotage as ‘an infamous act of terrorism’.
+Train drivers were warned in advance and no one was hurt, but coal supplies were severely disrupted.
+Prime Minister Holland denounced it as ‘an infamous act of terrorism’.

 On several occasions, unionist street protests were broken up by ranks of baton-wielding police.
 The worst incident occurred in Auckland on 1 June – dubbed ‘Bloody Friday’ – when police violently dispersed up to 1000 marchers in Queen Street.
 One victim suffered a suspected fractured skull, and 20 others had to be treated for lacerations, concussion and bruises.